guillaume-thomas/summit-mlops-2025/README.md

   ![048.png](assets/048.png)
 - Select "Admin" permissions for your two new repositories
   ![049.png](assets/049.png)
-- Click on "Create Robot Account"
+- Click on "Add permissions"
+- Finally, click on your new robot account to get its token.
 - Note the robot account name (e.g. `summit_bot+robot`) and the token.
 You will need them later.
   ![050.png](assets/050.png)
   ![051.png](assets/051.png)